 Spanning from Texas to Wyoming, the Goodnight-Loving Trail was first blazed by Charles Goodnight and Oliver Loving in 1866 to sell cattle to the U.S. Government at Fort Sumner, New Mexico.
 Ultimately the trail ran from Young County, Texas, southwest to Horsehead Crossing on the Pecos River, then northwards to Fort Sumner, through Colorado, ending in Cheyenne, Wyoming.

-The drive would be a dangerous one, traveling across hostile Indian country, but the pair, with their combined skills, were dedicated, and on June 6, 1866 they set out with some 2,000 head of Texas Longhorns and 18 cowhand’s from Fort Belknap, Texas.
+The drive would be dangerous, traveling across hostile Indian country, but the pair, with their combined skills, was dedicated, and on June 6, 1866, they set out with some 2,000 head of Texas Longhorns and 18 cowhands from Fort Belknap, Texas.

 However, in the summer of 1867, when Oliver Loving went ahead of the herd to negotiate contracts, taking only one trusted scout with him, he was attacked by Comanche and seriously wounded.
-Though he was able to reach Fort Sumner, New Mexico, his injuries resulted in gangrene in his arm and it had to be amputated.
+Though he reached Fort Sumner, New Mexico, his injuries resulted in gangrene in his arm, which had to be amputated.
 He died from complications from the procedure on September 25, 1867.

-Goodnight then settled down on his Texas Ranch, but cattle drivers throughout Texas, New Mexico, and Colorado continued to utilize the trail that he and Loving had blazed, and cattle ranches stocked with Texas Longhorns sprung up across Wyoming, with several Texas companies relocating or starting subsidiaries there.
+Goodnight then settled down on his Texas Ranch.
+Cattle drivers throughout Texas, New Mexico, and Colorado continued to utilize the trail he and Loving had blazed.
+Cattle ranches stocked with Texas Longhorns sprung up across Wyoming, with several Texas companies relocating or starting subsidiaries there.